 Members of the arts, culture and creative industries are making this collective response and commitment to do their part in telling the truth about the climate and ecological crisis and take necessary action.

 Without Walls fully supports this initiative and declares a Climate and Ecological Emergency.
 We are in a state of global climate crisis and on the brink of causing irreversible damage to our planet, its atmosphere, its inhabitants, and our future.

-As a consortium of festivals, organisations and artists dedicated to creating, developing, and touring innovative outdoor art, the Climate Emergency poses a very real threat to the longevity of our work and our ability to deliver our mission to reach and inspire diverse new audiences across the country.
+As a network of festivals, organisations and artists dedicated to creating, developing, and touring innovative outdoor art, the Climate Emergency poses a very real threat to the longevity of our work and our ability to deliver our mission to reach and inspire diverse new audiences across the country.

 The scale and diversity of Without Walls’ activity offers a valuable opportunity to exert influence and inspire positive action on environmental responsibility across the outdoor arts sector.
 We pledge to work together with and in support of our sector, our national partners, and local government in tackling this Emergency, and we call on others to do the same.

 We will communicate about the Emergency, our actions and commitments to address it with our partners, audiences, artists, and stakeholders and support them to make the changes that are needed.